| |

 The Oceanis 411 rapidly became popular, both with charter

 fleets and private owners.
-Charter operators like these boats
+Charter operators liked these boats

 because they are easily handled, and stand up well to the